preciofishbone/OmniaDocs/team-collaboration/team-site-quick-edit/index.rst

 Which properties (fields) should be avaible is set in the site template for each type of site.
 That can't be changed here.
 All sites created from a certain template always has the same property fields.

-To access Site Quick Edit, click the button:
+To access Site Quick Edit, open the menu and click the button:

 .. image:: sitequickeditbutton.png